katcipis/sophia/notes/books/death-life-american-cities.md

 if it is hard to measure deterministically these kind of things, they will be able to get a sense if something is in a good state or not and do something about it.

+For example, unknown unknowns usually come from cryptic code, the code is so odd on its form, so filled with implicit things, lacking clarity, that even if you can't prove it is buggy, you have a deep sense of dread and you know that something is lurking there.

+Also I have seen people ignoring even the easy/measurable things, like change amplification.
+One of the classic microservices mistake is building the distributed monolith.
+The services are "isolated" at runtime/network level, but a problem in a service breaks almost everything in very obscure ways and adding a single/simple feature requires work to be done on multiple services every time, this is a clear indicator of change amplification (1 change amplifies into changes in 10 services for example), and yet people ignore this as normal and being the price for microservices.
+So if you take at least this seriously you are probably better off than most organizations.

+And then it gets even more complex, besides the maintenance/extension side of things your system also needs other properties, like:

+* Scalable (to some desired point)
+* Resilient
+* Efficient
+* Easy to deploy/operate
+* Observable

+All that also counts on performance of the system, how well it is doing, and it is fundamental when making decisions about boundaries and service size.